4. The practical application of oneness, 4:1-6:9

 iii] Imitators of ChristArgument

-Paul has set out in 4:17 to encourage his readers to cast off the vestiges of their former pagan life, but before getting into the practicalities, he describes that life and then points out why theologically it is an inappropriate lifestyle for a believer.
-The reason is that a pagan lifestyle does not reflect the new person they are in Christ; they have put off the old man and put on the new - died with Christ, alive with Christ, daily renewed by Christ.
+Paul has set out in 4:17 to remind his readers that a pagan lifestyle does not reflect the new person they are in Christ; they have put off the old man and put on the new - died with Christ, alive with Christ, daily renewed by Christ.
 Now, in the passage before us, Paul gives practical examples of the behavior that properly reflects their new life in Christ.
 Since we have already put on Christ, his "righteousness and holiness", let us act in love toward others in our daily lives - let us be what we are.

 i] Context: See 4:1-16.